mansour-qaderi/Advanced_free_template/README.md

 its very beautiful template that you can use your website.

-its have scss file that compiled in index.css
+its have scss file that compiled in css/style.css

 All things that you need INSTALL for this website: